GeNeHetX/RNApipeline/README.md

 the two docker images containning all the tools required by the pipeline are available on Docker Hub : \
 https://hub.docker.com/repository/docker/genehetx/genehetx-rnaseq \
 https://hub.docker.com/repository/docker/genehetx/vep_hs \
-This pipeline has two modules:
+This pipeline has two main modules:
 * rna_seq_pipe.nf : contains Fastqc, STAR alignment, FeatureCounts(reads quantification) and MultiQC
 * variant_calling.nf : contains the GATK4 workflow for varaiant calling (for RNA-Seq data), and VEP (VARIANT EFFECT PREDICTOR /ENSEMBL) for variant annotation